BJP fact finding team meets rape victim's family, criticises WB government | Politics

 - India

+Echoing her, Mitra Chowdhury said the team spoke to the mother of the victim and criticized West Bengal Chief Minister Mamata Banerjee for making ''irresponsible statements'' on it.

+''The chief minister who is herself a woman has been making irresponsible statements instead of ensuring that the victim's family gets justice.
+Is this expected from a chief minister?
+The victim's mother narrated the family's ordeal.
+The kind of threat and intimidation the girl's family members faced is unimaginable,'' she said.

 The 14-year-old girl had died after being allegedly gang raped by the son of a ruling TMC panchayat leader at Hanskhali on April 4.
 Her family lodged the police complaint on April 10 and claimed that the girl's body was snatched away and cremated.
-The accused family had also e threatened with dire consequences by the family of the accused.
-Calcutta High Court had handed over the investigation to the CBI.
+The victim's family had also alleged they were threatened with dire consequence by the accused's family.

 Reacting to Verma's comment, TMC spokesperson Kunal Ghosh dubbed the allegations as ''baseless''.